Landport: George Lewin Oliver

 Mile End House School, was a boys preparatory school located in Mile End Terrace, the same street novelist Charles Dickens was born in.
 Mile End House School was also known informally as 'Oliver's Academy', as the school's founder and head teacher was a Mr George Lewin Oliver.
 The school building still exists, in what is now known as Old Commercial Road, in Landport, Portsmouth.
 George Oliver was also one of the original founding directors of Portsmouth Football Club, who were founded on 5 April 1898.
 George Oliver became the chairman of a reformed Portsmouth Football Club on 27 July 1912, after the original 1898 parent company was dissolved to clear debts and replaced with a newer parent company.
 George Lewin Oliver died on 23 December 1934 and received an obituary in The London Gazette on 24 May 1935.

 Landmarks

 The English novelist Charles Dickens was born on 7 February 1812 at 1 Mile End Terrace, Mile End, Landport, where his parents lived after moving from Portsmouth in 1809.
 His former home has since been renamed 393 Old Commercial Road and is now the Charles Dickens' Birthplace Museum in Landport, Portsmouth.

 The Landport area is home to St Agatha's church which was originally constructed under the then mission incumbent Robert William Radclyffe Dolling.
+It is also home to St Faith built between 1956 and 1957 to a design by Thomas Ford.